gemseo/gemseo/doc_src/tutorials/aerostruct/aerostruct_toy_example.rst

 Creation of the disciplines
 ***************************

-In this tutorial, we are creating the disciplines from their analytic formulation using the :class:`~gemseo.disciplines.analytic.AnalyticDiscipline` discipline class:
+In this tutorial, we are creating the disciplines from their analytic formulation using the :class:`~gemseo.disciplines.analytic.AnalyticDiscipline` discipline class.
+We also configure the GEMSEO logger with the :func:`configure_logger` function.

 .. code::

+    from typing import Iterable

+    from gemseo import configure_logger
     from gemseo import create_discipline
+    from gemseo.core.discipline.discipline import Discipline

+    configure_logger()

-    def create_disciplines():
+    def create_disciplines() -> Iterable[Discipline]:
-        """
-        Create the disciplines (aero, structure, OAD) with dummy formulas
+        """Create the disciplines (aero, structure, OAD) with analytic formulas.

+        Returns:
-        :returns: disciplines (aero, structure, OAD)
+             The disciplines (aero, structure, OAD).
-        :rtype: dict(Discipline)
         """
         aero_formulas = {"drag": "0.1*((sweep/360)**2 + 200 + thick_airfoils**2-thick_airfoils -4*displ)",
                          "forces": "10*sweep + 0.2*thick_airfoils-0.2*displ",